Contributor: Sarah Arizaga

 Not Meaningful: “Hey amigo, I’ll take that bottle of rum there and a pack of cigarettes.”

 You’ve got to keep a record what you did and spent in Cuba because in the unlikely event your trip gets audited by the big scary Office of Foreign Assets Control (OFAC).
 They want you to prove that you spent your days and money being meaningful and supportive.
 Keep these records for 5 years, that’s how long they have to audit you.
-Oh yeah, also, don’t spend money at any of these prohibited hotels and stores.

 The easiest way to travel SCP is to take a tour designed to comply, we have three excellent tours that take the guesswork out of Cuba travel.